pocoyowashere/update/README.md

-2
+3
 |||

-New Update available!!!
-Instructions:
-Select the update option from home page menu to update!!
+Select update option from main menu to update

 Enjoy!!!